QubesOS/qubes-doc/user/common-tasks/usb-devices.md

 Under normal conditions, `qubes-usb-proxy` should already be installed and good to go.

 If you receive this error: `ERROR: qubes-usb-proxy not installed in the VM`, you can install the `qubes-usb-proxy` with the package manager in the VM you want to attach the USB device to.
-Note: you cannot pass through devices from dom0 (in other words: a [USB qube][USB-qube howto] is required).
 `qubes-usb-proxy` should be installed by default in the template VM.

 - Fedora: `sudo dnf install qubes-usb-proxy`